polyakovkrylo/killemall/README.md

 The point of the game is to defeat all enemies and stay alive.
 Protagonist can only move while his energy level is higher than zero.
-Protagonist will not move if the target point is further than he can afford with energy that he has at the moment.
+Protagonist will not move if the target point is further away than he can move with the energy that he has at the moment.
 Every time protagonist moves according amount of energy is being spent.
 Every time protagonist interact with an object, e.g. picks up a health pack or attack the enemy, the energy level